Taumako Traditional Voyaging Culture School

 ~ How to predict and modify weather and sea states/conditions

-Holau Vaka Taumako Association STEPS and MORE ABOUT GOALS
+Holau Vaka Taumako Association (HVTA) STEPS and GOALS

 STEPS

-- The site for construction of the halevaka (canoe house for Lata School) was ʻhanded overʻ by owners, cleared, and consecrated to the purpose with a huge feast.
-Identification of natural materials to be used in construction has begun.
+- In 2022 the site for construction of the halevaka (canoe house for Taumako Traditional Voyaging Culture School) was ʻhanded overʻ by owners, cleared, and consecrated to the purpose with a huge feast.
+Identification of natural materials to be used in construction and negotiations began in 2023 and 2024.
+In 2024 when two halevaka were built.
+In 2025 a Te Alo Lili is being built.
+Soon after 6 Te Alo Folau (small paddling/sailing outriggers) will be built - one for each of 6 communities around Taumako.

 GOALS